soalaksks/moe-canberrasec/latest-happenings-and-announcements/announcements/_posts/2022-12-20-post-2022 Sec 1 Registration.md

 **4. Appeal for transfer for serious medical conditions**<br>
 If you assess that Canberra Secondary School is unable to accommodate your child’s physical health or special learning needs, you may appeal for a transfer.
-Appeals can be filed at Canberra Secondary School General Office on the next day after the posting results have been released.
+Appeals can be filed at Canberra Secondary School General Office **on the next day after the posting results have been released.**

-Points to note about appealing for a transfer:
+**Points to note about appealing for a transfer:**
-• Appeals will only be considered on an exceptional basis for students with: o Serious medical conditions, such as chronic heart conditions or kidney problems. o Severe physical impairments, such as those requiring permanent use of a wheelchair.
+* Appeals will only be considered on an exceptional basis for students with:
+<ol>1.
+Serious medical conditions, such as chronic heart conditions or kidney problems. <br>
+	2. Severe physical impairments, such as those requiring permanent use of a wheelchair. </ol>
-• All appeals must be accompanied by relevant supporting documents, such as medical reports and letters from doctors.
+* All appeals must be accompanied by relevant supporting documents, such as medical reports and letters from doctors.
-• Our staff at the General Office will help to file your appeal.
+* Our staff at the General Office will help to file your appeal.
 The appeal results will be released in early January.
-• If you intend to appeal for transfer, your child must still report to our school on the reporting day.
+* If you intend to appeal for transfer, your child must still report to our school on the **reporting day.**
-• Your child is to continue to attend school until his/her appeal for transfer is approved.
+* Your child is to continue to attend school until his/her appeal for transfer is approved.
-• Transfers are subjected to vacancies at the requested transfer school.
+* Transfers are subjected to vacancies at the requested transfer school.

-Note:
+**Note:**
-If you are seeking a transfer due to other reasons, you may approach the school of your choice directly.
+If you are seeking a transfer due to other reasons, you **may** approach the school of your choice directly.
 It’s important to keep the following in mind:
-• Your child’s Achievement Level score should meet the school’s cut-off score of the posting year.
+* Your child’s Achievement Level score should meet the school’s cut-off score of the posting year.
-• Your child should meet the school’s admission criteria.
+* Your child should meet the school’s admission criteria.
-• The school must have available vacancies.
+* The school must have available vacancies.

 5. Sec 1 Orientation Programme 2023
 Details for Sec 1 Orientation Programme will be made available through Parents Gateway and the School Website.